 Injury measures obtained from an instrumented 50th percentile male Hybrid III dummy in the driver seat are used to determine the likelihood that an occupant would have sustained significant injury to various body regions.
-Twenty-eight different measures are recorded in each of the Institute's frontal offset crash tests:
+Thirty-two different measures are recorded in each of the small overlap crash tests:

-- head acceleration (three directions from head's center of gravity) - axial force, anterior-posterior force, and anterior-posterior bending moment acting at the connection between the dummy's head and neck - thoracic spine acceleration (three directions) - sternum compression - femur axial force (each leg) - tibia-femur displacement (each leg) - tibia transverse bending moments (upper and lower, each leg) - tibia axial force (each leg) - foot acceleration (two directions, each foot)
+- Head acceleration and angular rate (three directions from head's center of gravity) - Axial force, anterior-posterior force, lateral-medial force, and anterior-posterior bending moment acting at the connection between the dummy's head and neck - Thoracic spine acceleration (three directions) - Sternum compression - Femur axial force (each leg) - Tibia-femur displacement (each leg) - Tibia transverse bending moments (upper and lower, each leg) - Tibia axial force (each leg) - Foot acceleration (two directions, each foot)

-The 28 measures are grouped into four body regions: head and neck, chest, left leg and foot, and right leg and foot.
+The 32 measures are grouped into four body regions: head and neck, chest, left leg and foot, and right leg and foot.
 Four injury parameters are used to evaluate protection for the head and neck, three parameters for the chest, and six parameters for each leg and foot.

 Each body region receives an injury protection rating of good, acceptable, marginal, or poor based on the injury parameters for that region.
 For any body region to receive a good rating, the scores for all injury parameters in that region must indicate good results.
 If any parameter indicates an acceptable result, then the rating for that body region is acceptable.
 If any parameter has a marginal result, then the rating for that body region is marginal.
-Thus the overall injury rating for any body region is the lowest rating scored for an injury parameter within that region.
+Thus, the overall injury rating for any body region is the lowest rating scored for an injury parameter within that region.

 Table 1 shows the injury parameter ranges associated with the possible ratings: good, acceptable, marginal, and poor.
 Injury results that round to the values shown in Table 1 will receive the better of the two ratings they separate.
 With some exceptions (e.g., chest acceleration), the borders between acceptable and marginal ratings for a given injury parameter correspond to published injury assessment reference values (IARV) for significant injury related to that parameter.
 Acceptable ratings correspond to measures somewhat below (better than) the IARVs, and good ratings correspond to measures well below the IARVs.
-Similarly, marginal ratings correspond to measures well above the IARVs.
+Similarly, marginal ratings correspond to measures just above (worse than) the IARVs, and poor ratings correspond to measures well above the IARVs.
 It is important to remember in reading Table 1 that crashes are complex events.
 It is not possible for an injury-coding scheme to foresee all the possible combinations of outcomes that could suggest injury risk in a crash.
-Therefore, the information in Table 1 should be interpreted as providing guidelines for evaluating dummy injury measures, which are always subject to modification based on the circumstances of the particular crash test and on new biomechanical information about injury tolerance.
-IARVs are based on current biomechanical information about human injury mechanisms and are described in more detail below.
+Therefore, the information in Table 1 should be interpreted as providing guidelines for evaluating dummy injury measures, which are always subject to modification based on the circumstances of the particular crash test and on new